HunterTTP/ambient-geometry/README.md

 * Make translucent blocks appear seamless
 * Grid size adjustment
 * Limit blocks to grid size
-* Block texture options
 * Glowing blocks
 * Export for 3D printing, etc
 * Slider to toggle between layers
 * User system to save and share creations
 * Gallery to browse other's creations (rate/vote system)
-* Move all imports into the project
 * Block highlighting in delete mode
 * Keyboard shortcuts
+* More texture options

+# Contributing

+All contributions to this project are welcome.
+Please fork it, make your changes and create a pull request.